wangxujie5/matlab-and-mathematica/mma/note.md

-This folder is for storing mma files.
+This folder is to store mma files.